Deloitte Logo

-The Deloitte logo looks stern because it shows the seriousness of consulting and audit services.
-But at the same time, a small bright accent emphasizes the brand’s individuality and distinguishes it from competitors.
-Such a dual emblem is perfect for representing the “big four” audit companies.
+The Deloitte logo looks stark, emphasizing the seriousness of its consulting and auditing services.
+But at the same time, a small, bright accent emphasizes the brand’s personality and sets it apart from its competitors.
+Such a double emblem is ideal for representing the “big four” audit companies.

 Deloitte: Brand overview